jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_7_business_continuity.md

         - Some people use formula:  Severity * Probability + Detection = Risk Priority Number

 ## Sample Questions Notes
+- Restoring from a VTL (Virtual Tape Library) can take several hours so it can impact the desired RTO
+- Amazon RDS Read Replicas for MySQL and MariaDB now support Multi-AZ deployments.
+Combining Read Replicas with Multi-AZ enables you to build a resilient disaster recovery strategy and simplify your database engine upgrade process.
+    - Amazon RDS Read Replicas enable you to create one or more read-only copies of your database instance within the same AWS Region or in a different AWS Region.
+Updates made to the source database are then asynchronously copied to your Read Replicas.
+In addition to providing scalability for read-heavy workloads, Read Replicas can be promoted to become a standalone database instance when needed.
+    - Amazon RDS Multi-AZ deployments provide enhanced availability for database instances within a single AWS Region.
+With Multi-AZ, your data is synchronously replicated to a standby in a different Availability Zone (AZ).
+In the event of an infrastructure failure, Amazon RDS performs an automatic failover to the standby, minimizing disruption to your applications.
+- ELB can have cross-zone load balancing enabled to that traffic is distributed equally across all targets regardless of the AZ in which they are located
+- If you absolutely want to make sure that you have resources when you need then you should purchase Reserved Instances
+- Read Replicas in RDS don't have auto-failover capability, they're available but you have to implement the switch yourself either manually or with a script.
+In Aurora however they do have auto-failover.
+- An electromagnetic pulse (EMP) from a sun flare takes out the electrical grid.
+What type of disaster is this?
+    - Infrastructure
+        - Failure of utilities or adverse environmental conditions are considered infrastructure disasters
+- Your client has defined an RPO and RTO of 24 hours for their 2GB database.
+What general approach would you recommend to fulfill these requirements most cost-effectively?
+    - Backup and Restore
+        - With the relatively small data size and generous RTO/RPO, a simple backup and restore process would work well.
+- Your client is seeking recommendations to help reduce the risk of underlying hardware failure on AWS.
+Which might you recommend?
+(Choose 2)
+    - Make use of horizontal scaling over vertical scaling where possible
+    - Make use spread placement groups
+- Which is false about Redshift in the context of fault tolerance?
+    - Redshift multi-node clusters are multi-AZ by default.
+        - Redshift currently only supports single-AZ deployments but you can run multiple clusters in different AZs.
+- You need an in-memory cache but you want it to be able to survive an AZ failure.
+Which option is best?
+    - Elasticache for Redis
+        - Elasticache for Redis supports multi-AZ configurations while Memcached does not.

 ## Other resources
 - https://d1.awsstatic.com/whitepapers/Storage/Backup_and_Recovery_Approaches_Using_AWS.pdf